wp-plugins/miappi-social-wall/readme.txt

 == Description ==

 **Miappi is a social media enhancement platform.
-Use Miappi to unite all your social media accounts into an awesome ‘social magazine’.
-Embed your magazine at ANY size on ANY website.**
+Use Miappi to unite all your social media accounts into an awesome 'social wall'.**

-**_NEW._** _Now you can also display your Miappi profile at live events.
-Loads of unique new features on the Events page of your dashboard._
+Display your social wall on screens of any size - from smartphones to websites to cinema screens!

 Here’s what you can include on your social wall: